UNLV removes Hey Reb! statue after protest from student groups

 — UNLV (@unlv) June 17, 2020

+In the weeks since George Floyd’s death in Minneapolis police custody set off protests and sporadic violence across the U.S. over the treatment of black people, many Confederate monuments have been damaged or taken down, some toppled by demonstrators, others removed by local authorities.

-A petition to abolish the mascot was created Sunday following three letters from Jonathan “Doc” Bradley, a part-time political science professor at the university.
+A petition to abolish UNLV’s mascot was created Sunday following three letters from Jonathan “Doc” Bradley, a part-time political science professor at the university.

 “The mascot, originally named “Beauregard” after the Confederate general who fired the first shots of the Civil War, presents a public image that runs counter to our core values and UNLV’s mission to become the leading multicultural university in the United States.
 Having a mascot that is inextricably connected to a failed regime whose single aim was to preserve the institution of slavery is an embarrassment to our campus and to our community,” the petition read.